low-rb/low_dependency/README.md

 The `provider_dependency` argument will automatically be injected by LowDependency!

-Now you get to have your classical dependency cake 🍰 and eat it too with an automatically injected dependency spoon! 🥣
+Now you get to have your classical dependency cake 🍰 and eat it too with an automatically injected dependency spoon 🥣

 ## Installation